trebisky/Rockchip/inter/README.md

-This is my third "bare metal" project for the Rockchip RK3399.
+This a "bare metal" project for the Rockchip RK3399.

-The game here is add a printf function to the blink demo.
+The game here is to get timer interrupts to work.

+The code has accumulated a variety of random experiments.

 Tom Trebisky  1-2-2022

+As of 12-6-2025 this does NOT work.